finalyards/ZOO-esp32/comms/ble/STEP_x.md

 <!-- tbd. finalize -->

-## Recommended training material (optional)
+## Learning material (optional)

-To learn more about the potential of BLE, check these:
+The Bluetooth Low Energy ecosystem is more complex than normal sensors would be.
+Thus, we want to offer a list of in-depth dive to the protocols.

+>Notice: you mostly need to focus on the "host" side of BLE.
+HCI is a standardized interface between that (close to your application) and the client (the stack handling actual hardware).

 - [Introduction to Bluetooth Low Energy](https://learn.adafruit.com/introduction-to-bluetooth-low-energy?view=all) (Adafruit; updated Mar'14)